Otto of Louvain: Biography

-Otto was Count of Louvain from 1038 through 1040.
-However, his countship is disputed by some sources which identify Lambert II as count at this time, although Lambert II was Otto's uncle, it is believe Otto reigned as count for some 2 years before his uncle was formally count.
+The Chronicon Sigeberti further reports that Otto died suddenly and prematurely, and that he was succeeded by his paternal uncle Lambert II, called Balderic.
+The Vita Gudilae (written between 1048 and 1051) states that Lambert II succeeded directly after his brother Henry I. His countship is disputed by some sources which identify Lambert II as count at this time; although Lambert II was Otto's uncle, it is believed Otto reigned as count for some 2 years before his uncle was formally count.